FedosCucumber/OpenMPSchedulingTest/README.md

 - static, $x$.
 This means that each thread will get an $x$ amount of iterations
 - dynamic, $x$.
 This means that each thread get $x$ iterations and "asks" for new iterations after completing previously assigned ones.

 I calculated the run-time of the programm using various policies, carious thread pool size and various chunk_size($x$) values.
+I also provided test results for single-thread runs just for good measure.
 The results are:

 [![Graph1.png](https://i.postimg.cc/5tNdrxpV/Graph1.png)](https://postimg.cc/9DSnRHv8)

 [![Graph2.png](https://i.postimg.cc/7YgFYCW4/Graph2.png)](https://postimg.cc/2VSc05Y9)